robotical/docs.robotical.io/python/martypy.md

 {:.docsubitem#mute_serial}

 This instructs the STM32 microcontroller on the board to stop monitoring the Serial line between it and the ESP8266.
-THis is basically only useful for reprogramming the ESP or very specific applications, such as shutting it up if you're using the serial line for something else.
+This is basically only useful for reprogramming the ESP or very specific applications, such as shutting it up if you're using the serial line for something else.
 Basically, we doubt you'll need this command.